waveform80/picamera/docs/faq.rst

 There is typically a delay of a few days after a release before updated picamera packages become accessible in the Raspbian repository.

-Users desperate to try the latest version may choose to uninstall their ``apt`` based copy (uninstall instructions are provided in the :ref:`installation instructions <raspbian_install2>`, and install using :ref:`pip instead <system_install2>`.
-However, be aware that keeping a PyPI based installation up to date is a more manual process (sticking with ``apt`` ensures everything gets upgraded with a simple ``sudo apt-get upgrade`` command).
+Users desperate to try the latest version may choose to uninstall their ``apt`` based copy (uninstall instructions are provided in the :ref:`installation instructions <raspbian_install>`, and install using :ref:`pip instead
+<non_raspbian_install>`.
+However, be aware that keeping a PyPI based
+installation up to date is a more manual process (sticking with ``apt`` ensures everything gets upgraded with a simple ``sudo apt-get upgrade`` command).

 Why is there so much latency when streaming video?
 ==================================================

-The first thing to understand is that streaming latency is nothing to do with the encoding or sending end of things (i.e. the Pi), but mostly to do with the playing or receiving end.
+The first thing to understand is that streaming latency has little to do with the encoding or sending end of things (i.e. the Pi), and much more to do with the playing or receiving end.
 If the Pi weren't capable of encoding a frame before the next frame arrived, it wouldn't be capable of recording video at all (because its internal buffers would rapidly become filled with unencoded frames).